SENIOR CITIZEN SHARED-RIDE PROGRAM

 Once you are registered, you may call Shared Ride to reserve a ride.
 The office is open 8:30 a.m. to 5 p.m., Monday through Friday.

-For appointments, you must call us no later than 12:00 p.m. on the business day prior to the day of the trip.
+For appointments other than STEP program, you must call us no later than 12:00 p.m. on the business day prior to the day of the trip.
 For trips on Monday, you must call before 12:00 p.m. of the previous Friday.
 To plan ahead, you can call us up to two weeks before your appointment to arrange a ride.
 Please be ready ahead of time as the driver may arrive up to 15 minutes before your pick up time and the driver may also be up to 15 minutes late.
 Please wait at the exact doorway and address that you indicated when scheduling your ride.
+STEP Program appointments can be reserved right up to the end of the previous day to the appointment.

 CANCELING YOUR RIDE